khanf2014/hello-world/README.md

 # hello-world
-hi i am trying to do soemthing.
+hi i am trying to do something.